ma4a/smartmirror-module-server/README.md

 Functionality: Central collection point for all known and working SmartMirror modules.
 Modules can be added, modified and deleted.

-Purpose: Central point for collecting all available modules.

 API:

 **/api/getModules** prints a list of all known packages in JSON